excelsky/msan622/homework4/README.md

 Also it is easy to see that the following words appear more often in *Nicolay Copy*:
 "battl"     "hallow"    "mai"       "proprieti" "upon"

 It is not easy to say a lie factor in a frequency plot, because there is no geometric figure.
-I think it is only important to read poins from both axes, but no comparison based on sizes.
+I think it is only important to read points from both axes, but no comparison based on sizes.
 Therefore, I think it is not very meaningful to determine a lie factor in a frequency plot.

 All the words are unique in a frequency plot.
 So is mine.
 Therefore, I think a data-ink ratio in my frequency plot is high.